Selection mechanisms in front invasion: Nonlinear marginal stability

-\begin{theorem}[Marginal stability conjecture~\cite{as1,avery2}] Suppose that the front $u_*(x;c_*)$ at speed $c_*$ is marginally stable due to \begin{itemize} \item \emph{(pulled)} a simple branch point $(\lambda,\nu)=(0,\nu_\mathrm{lin})$ at $\lambda=0$; \emph{or} \item \emph{(pushed)} a simple eigenvalue at $\lambda=0$. \end{itemize} Then this front is selected in the sense made precise above in Def.~\ref{def: selected front}. \end{theorem} The marginal stability assumption in pushed and pulled cases is \emph{spectral} (in a fixed exponentially weighted space --- see Section \ref{s:2.3}), rather than pointwise.
-In the pulled case, the positional shift is $h(t)=\frac{3}{2\eta_\mathrm{lin}}\log(t)+\rmO(1)$.
+The marginal stability assumption in pushed and pulled cases is \emph{spectral} (in a fixed exponentially weighted space --- see \S\ref{s:2.3}), rather than pointwise.
+In the pulled case, the positional shift is $h(t)=-\frac{3}{2\eta_\mathrm{lin}}\log(t)+\rmO(1)$.
 In the pushed case it is $h(t)=h_0+\rmO(\rme^{-\delta t})$ for some $\delta>0$.
 Higher order asymptotics of the positional shift in the pulled case have been derived with matched asymptotics~\cite{EbertvanSaarloos} and proven when comparison principles are available~\cite{NRRkppasy}.
 The marginal stability of pushed fronts has been established much earlier, going back to~\cite{Satt1977,HadelerRothe}.
 We will sketch the proof of the marginal stability conjecture in \S\ref{s:nlmsp}, explaining in particular how the marginal stability is necessary and sufficient for a matching of a diffusive leading edge to the appropriately shifted front profile.
 The remainder of this section focuses on first the existence of a family of fronts and then the characterization of marginal stability through spectral properties.